jyknight/llvm/docs/ProgrammersManual.rst

 both on the part of client applications, and in the JIT, in the hosted application.

-Note that LLVM's support for multithreading is still relatively young.
-Up through version 2.5, the execution of threaded hosted applications was supported, but not threaded client access to the APIs.
-While this use case is now supported, clients *must* adhere to the guidelines specified below to ensure proper operation in multithreaded mode.

 Note that, on Unix-like platforms, LLVM requires the presence of GCC's atomic intrinsics in order to support threaded operation.
-If you need a multhreading-capable LLVM on a platform without a suitably modern system compiler, consider compiling LLVM and LLVM-GCC in single-threaded mode, and using the resultant compiler to build a copy of LLVM with multithreading support.
+If you need a multhreading-capable LLVM on a platform without a suitably modern system compiler, consider compiling LLVM and Clang in single-threaded mode, and using the resultant compiler to build a copy of LLVM with multithreading support.

 .. _shutdown: